CESNET/libyang/README.md

 Current implementation covers YANG 1.0 ([RFC 6020](https://tools.ietf.org/html/rfc6020)) as well as YANG 1.1 ([RFC 7950](https://tools.ietf.org/html/rfc7950)).

-## Branches

-The project uses 2 main branches `master` and `devel`.
-Other branches should not be cloned.
-In `master` there are files of the last official *release*.
-Any latest improvements and changes, which were tested at least briefly are found in `devel`.
-On every new *release*, `devel` is merged into `master`.

-This means that when only stable official releases are to be used, either `master` can be used or specific *releases* downloaded.
-If all the latest bugfixes should be applied, `devel` branch is the  one to be used.
-Note that whenever **a new issue is created** and it occurs on the `master` branch, the **first response will likely be** to use `devel` before any further provided support.

 ## Packages

 We are using openSUSE Build Service to automaticaly prepare binary packages for number of GNU/Linux distros.